 Incorrectly configured Unified Access Gateway

-A big offender when it comes to blank screens is an incorrectly configured VMWare Unified Access Gateway.
+A big offender when it comes to blank screens is an incorrectly configured VMWare Unified Access Gateway for VMware Horizon.

 Sometimes, first-time UAG users will incorrectly configure the View Connection server and UAG.